The Importance of Continuing Addiction Treatment During COVID-19

 Our world may be changing, but addiction is not.
 It is still a serious, often life-threatening disease that requires treatment even in the midst of these unprecedented times.
 In fact, with added levels of anxiety and stress due to financial concerns, supply shortages and disruptions to daily routines, it is more important than ever to continue addiction treatment plans.

 COVID-19 can present an increased risk of complications for those battling addictions.
-Along with the greater physical risk for people with preexisting conditions, the stress surrounding the virus can lead to increased substance use to cope with feelings of anxiety, which can lead to relapse (learn more about addiction recovery and not giving up) and even overdose.
+Along with the greater physical risk for people with preexisting conditions, the stress surrounding the virus can lead to increased substance use to cope with feelings of anxiety, which can lead to relapse (learn more about relapse) and even overdose.

 Additionally, people age 60 and older and those with chronic diseases are at higher risk for COVID-19.
 Many patients in recovery are dealing with chronic conditions such as heart, kidney and liver disease as well (learn more about supporting loved ones in recovery during COVID-19).